Kalu-Kalu/HNGx-Task1-frontend/README.md

-# HNGx-Tasks
+# Frontend-Task1
-You would find the completion of my assigned tasks in this repository.
+You would find the completion of my assigned task in this repository.